Encouraging U.S. Businesses to Export – One Company at a Time

 - Time diverted from core business operations.

 Apparently unbeknownst to most small businesses, federal and state government resources are available to address these issues, and help businesses develop and implement a workable export strategy.
-At the federal level, two “clearinghouse websites,” export.gov and Business.USA provide information and access to relevant government resources, based on a business’s specific needs.
+At the federal level, two “clearinghouse websites,” export.gov and usa.gov provide information and access to relevant government resources, based on a business’s specific needs.
 In addition, the government maintains Export Assistance Centers – staffed by trade specialists – across the U.S. and in more than 80 countries worldwide.

 Businesses interested in exporting to Canada may be surprised to learn that the Canadian government offers resources as well.
 One program in particular, the Non-Resident Importer program, essentially removes key restrictions on U.S. businesses and allows them to compete on a level playing field with Canadian companies.